 West Louisville residents upset at Family Dollar beer license request

 LOUISVILLE, Ky.
-(WAVE) - Several people in west Louisville are fed up with the number of liquor stores in the area.
+(WAVE) - Several people in West Louisville said they are fed up with the number of liquor stores in the area.

-Their outrage comes as at least 10 Family Dollar locations plan to apply for beer licenses.
+Their outrage comes as at least ten Family Dollar locations plan to apply for beer licenses.

-“We already got liquor there and over there,” Faith West said, who lives near one of the Family Dollar locations that wants to sell alcohol.
+“We already got liquor there and over there,” said Faith West, who lives near one of the Family Dollar locations that wants to sell alcohol.
 “I don’t think they need to get a liquor license at all.”

 This is the second time Family Dollar requested licenses at some of these locations.